spannm/ucanaccess/README.md

 ## ❤️ Why this Fork?

-The original project (developed by Marco Amadei and Gord Thompson) was the gold standard for Access connectivity but went quiet in 2020.
+The original project (developed by Marco Amadei and Gord Thompson) was the gold standard for Access connectivity but went quiet in 2020, leaving `net.sf.ucanaccess:ucanaccess` unmaintained at version 5.0.1.
 As a long-time contributor and Java enthusiast, I decided to give UCanAccess a **new home**.

 My goal is to keep this essential tool alive, maintain a **high test coverage** (JUnit 5), and ensure it meets modern **Clean Code** and **SOLID** standards.
+If you maintain a project that still depends on `net.sf.ucanaccess`, see [Migrating from `net.sf.ucanaccess`](#-migrating-from-netsfucanaccess) above — a PR bumping the dependency is very welcome.

 <p style="height: 20px;">&nbsp;</p>